Blog

 With your nail tech certification, you may perform the following duties:

-As a nail technician, there are a number of different working environments you may find yourself in.
-While many choose to work in a nail salon, there are also opportunities at spas, malls, cruise ships, or even airports.
-If you live in a ‘film’ city like Los Angeles, New York, or Atlanta, it might be possible to land a job as a nail tech for movies, television, or commercials.
-You can also turn a space in your home into a dedicated office for clients, or take your business mobile by making house calls.
+As a nail technician, there are a number of different working environments outside of the nail salon you may find yourself in such as spas, malls, cruise ships, movie or commercial sets, or even airports.
+You can also turn a space in your home into a dedicated office for clients, or take your nail services mobile by making house calls.
+Starting in a salon allows you to gain real work experience and get you started building up loyal clientele if and when you decide to venture out solo in the future.

-6 Steps To Becoming A Nail Technician
+6 Steps to Becoming a Nail Technician

 Before your professional nail tech career takes off, there are several steps you’ll need to take to ensure you have the right training, licensing, and requirements to offer your nail services.